akfungai/HollowayFinal/README.md

 # HollowayFinal
-Data display for the holloway reef
+Data display for the holloway reef temperature and pressure sensors

-The app connects with the things network to display data gathered by the sensor onto graphs So far the application works to display temperature and pressure data
+The app connects with the things network to display data gathered by the sensors onto graphs

 ![image](https://github.com/akfungai/HollowayFinal/assets/57831808/6ef11ca2-1f3d-4f1e-a24d-4bce9b4064fc)